XC-/env2conffile/README.md

     Description: Filename and path of the Handlebars template file.
 varPrefix:
     Description: Variable prefix used to filter the environment variables.
+    Default value:
 varSuffix:
     Description: Variable suffix used to filter the environment variables.
+    Default value:
 doNotStrip:
     Description: Do not strip prefix and suffix from the environment variable.
     Default value: false
+debug:
+    Description: Show debug prints.
 ```

+### Configuration file

+Now a configuration file can be used to configure the... configuration file creating tool (I honestly did not realize how
+meta this is until writing this down :D ).
+The configuration file is named `.e2crc` and must be placed to the working directory.
+The order of evaluation for configuration is: 1.
+Defaults, 2. `.e2crc` 3.
+CLI arguments.

+### .env file

+env2conffile supports now dotenv-like `.env` file.
+By this I mean that just like with dotenv, the file is placed to the
+working directory and variables are defined `<KEY>=<VALUE>`, the formatting done to the variables, however, does differentiate
+from dotenv.
+This means that while comments (lines starting with #) are supported, features like quote conversion and multiline
+are missing.
+While it is not guaranteed that at some point down the line the tool would have full dotenv file support, it is
+also not guaranteed that it will happen, only time will tell.

 Following examples assume that the package is installed globally.